ronilan/BlockLike/README.md

 npm run build
 ```

-Build will build the two library versions (normal and min), generate the third one (mascotless) and republish the docs.
+The build script will build the two library versions (normal and min), generate the third one (mascotless) and republish the docs.

 ### Test